Mpal84/rapidquote/README.md

-# rapidquote
+# InsuQuote App
-web-based insulation quotation tool
+This is a React-based insulation quotation tool with embedded pricing data.